Disclaimer

 Ask them to send this link to everyone they sent the "triangle" email, and to the person who sent it to them.
 Thank you!

 DO NOT get in the "triangle of life": In recent years, an e-mail has been circulating which describes an alternative to the long-established "Drop, Cover, and Hold On" advice.
-The so-called "triangle of life" and some of the other actions recommended in the e-mail are potentially life threatening, and the credibility of the source of these recommendations has been broadly questioned (see links at left).
+The so-called "triangle of life" and some of the other actions recommended in the e-mail are potentially life threatening, and the credibility of the source of these recommendations has been broadly questioned (see link at right).

 The "triangle of life" advice (always get next to a table rather than underneath it) is based on several wrong assumptions: